Car Insurance Under 50 Dollars

 Get a state minimum coverage policy

-Choosing a minimum coverage policy may offer the most savings.
+A minimum coverage policy offers the most savings.
 This policy works best for cheap cars with a low ACV.
-However, choosing this option could leave you underinsured if you cause an accident, meaning you could be held financially responsible if your liability coverage isn't enough to pay for someone else's injuries or property damage.
+However, this option leaves you underinsured if you cause an accident.
+This means you could be held financially responsible if your liability coverage isn't enough to pay for someone else's injuries or property damage.

 6. 6